vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 Ten eventful years passed and the times were changed.
 The India of 19 17 was not the India of 1907.
 New forces were at work, not only in India but all the world over.
-The war of ' Liberty ' had transformed the civi- lised world, estabUshed India's necessity to England and extorted from the most bigoted Anglo-Indians and English men and women tributes to India's loyalty and India's heroism.
+The war of ' Liberty ' had transformed the civi###lised world, estabUshed India's necessity to England and extorted from the most bigoted Anglo-Indians and English men and women tributes to India's loyalty and India's heroism.
 This was, indeed, the time to